lehkost/RusDraCor/Calculating_stuff_in_plays/Visualization.md

 Ira Pavlova
 08.05.2017

 ### This project is devoted to studying the evolution of Russian drama.
-The study is based in the Russian Drama Corpus which now contains 49 Russian plays encoded in TEI.
+The study is based on the Russian Drama Corpus which now contains 49 Russian plays encoded in TEI.
 The creation time of plays ranges from 1747 to 1925.

 ``` r
 library(tidyverse)